Food Photography takes time and patience. Here are some tips that have helped me along the way.

 - Artificial lighting -this will give you options when the perfect natural light is not available and you are feeling super inspired and have prepared a drool-worthy needs to be photographed right now dish!
 I use this light and love it!

-- The scrape of Light – a teacher in a photography class explained to me that food must be photographed to show texture (also referred to as “scrape of light”).
+- The scrape of Light – a teacher in a photography class explained to me that food must be photographed to show texture (also referred to as a “scrape of light”).
 Think – light coming in from the side in the morning or late afternoon when the sun is lower in the sky.
 This angle will allow the sun to illuminate the food best for photos.
 Also, keep this in mind when setting up artificial light.
 When shooting, move around your subject taking photos from different angles.

 - Garnishes and Props – add a splash of color with fabric, use interesting props, and adding a sprinkling of chopped herbs can make a huge difference in a food photo.

 - Tripod – Ever since I started using my tripod, I have noticed my photos are clearer, crisper, and sharper.

 - Inspiration Photos – Before photographing, google your food subject for inspiration photos.
 For example, if I am photographing a cookie, I might go to Foodgawker and search for “cookies”.
 As you look through beautifully photographed cookies, you can brainstorm ideas for your photos.

 - Light reflectors – learning the use of reflectors is important.
 My primary reflector is a white foam board I bought at a craft store for a few dollars.
 Position this board opposite your light source to bounce light back on your subject and to reduce harsh shadows.
 Try it by taking photos with and without the reflector.
 You’ll see the difference!